Yoast/developer/docs/development/environment/tools.md

 **Note: To update the packages, run `composer update`.
 However, this is generally something that isn't necessary to do.**

+### XDebug using Local
+If you use Local as your development environment, XDebug should already be installed on your local site.
+To enable XDebug in your IDE, use the following steps.

+Make sure that these paths are included in your PHP include path:
+* `~/Local Sites/<site-name>/app/public`: the folder where the WordPress installation is located.
+* `/Applications/Local.app/Contents/Resources/extraResources/local-bootstrap.php`: A file used by Local to bootstrap the site.

+You can use [these steps](https://www.jetbrains.com/help/phpstorm/configuring-include-paths.html) to include these paths in your PHPStorm project.

+Make sure that these paths are mapped to the right paths on the server:
+* `~/Local Sites/<site-name>/app/public` should be mapped to the same path (`~/Local Sites/<site-name>/app/public`) on the server.
+* `/Applications/Local.app/Contents/Resources/extraResources/local-bootstrap.php` should be mapped to the same path (`/Applications/Local.app/Contents/Resources/extraResources/local-bootstrap.php`) on the server.

+You can use [these steps](https://www.jetbrains.com/help/phpstorm/creating-a-php-debug-server-configuration.html) to add these path mappings in your PHPStorm project.

 ### Node via NVM
 Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It is used by our tools and to compile our JavaScript.
 Node Version Manager (NVM) is a simple bash script to manage multiple active Node.js versions.